 Matched betting can be a hard sell at times.
 Unfortunately, many people pass it off as a scam before they’ve scratched the surface and explored its potential.

 The truth is that matched betting is a perfectly legal and legitimate way to make money online.

-Bookmakers run promotional offers in a bid to attract new customers ahead of their competition.
+Bookmakers run promotional offers to attract new customers ahead of their competition.
 Matched betting is just a process that enables you to turn those offers into cash.

 Does matched betting work?

 Matched betting isn’t a new concept.
 It’s actually been around since 2004.
-It’s credibility has grown over the years and things have now taken off in a big way.
+Its credibility has grown over the years, and things have taken off in a big way.

-Hundreds of thousands of people worldwide have enjoyed being part of the matched betting boom, with interest peaking as recently as April 2017.
+Hundreds of thousands worldwide have enjoyed being part of the matched betting boom, with interest peaking in March 2017.

 Why do bookies allow matched betting?

 Bookmakers don’t like matched betting, but it’s a necessary evil.